 The distinction between decision-maker and decision is a tautology.
 The decision-maker is constructed by an observer; it’s a product of attribution.
 The distinction between decision

-Organizations, according to social systems theory, consist of a network of decisions.
-Organizations do not consist of people or decision makers but the decisions themselves.
+Organizations, according to social systems theory, consist of decision communication.
+Organizations do not consist of people or decision-makers but communication–in the case, decision communication.
+While